Police pepper-spray social housing advocates during demo in Montreal

 When the protesters turned on de la Gauchetière, they ran toward the entrance of the unoccupied property.
 A lone security guard fled on foot, allowing them free rein of the property.

-“It’s deplorable that they used pepper spray on us,” Marie-Josée Corriveau, a FRAPRU spokesperson, said at the scene.
+“It’s deplorable that they used pepper spray on us,” Marie-Josée Corriveau, a FRAPRU spokesperson, said at the scene.“This is a public building, and all we wanted to do was show that it could be used for social housing.”

 During the brief occupation, a police vehicle circled the block repeatedly with an officer in the passenger seat warning through a loudspeaker that the building was in danger of collapsing.
 The FRAPRU activists said the provincial government had abandoned the property three or four years ago.